 The ice caps have until now reflected sunlight back into space which reduced global temperatures, a process called the albedo effect.
 As they melt this protection disappears and more heat from the sun will be trapped in our climate system.

 Events like these could feed ever more greenhouse gases and heat into our atmosphere melting even more ice and permafrost causing runaway climate change.
 Unfortunately, the worst-case scenarios are proving to be the most accurate models.

 If society continues with business-as-usual, widespread water scarcity, severe damage to food production, significant increases in extreme weather events, coastal flooding, mass extinctions and the mass movement of millions of refugees from affected regions are all but inevitable.

 Progress is being made, slowly but surely.

 In 2019, for the first time since the Industrial Revolution, more of the UK’s electricity has been produced by zero carbon sources than by fossil fuels.
-National Grid announced that Britain’s usage of cleaner energy sources including wind, solar, nuclear, and hydro power surpassed fossil fuels for the first five months of this year.
+National Grid announced that Britain’s usage of cleaner energy sources including wind, solar, nuclear, and hydroelectric power surpassed fossil fuels for the first five months of this year.

-In the spring, the electrical grid passed another historical milestone when it went without coal for two weeks and utilized a record amount of solar power for two consecutive days, supplying more than a quarter of the country with its daily electricity needs.
+In the spring, the electrical grid passed another historical milestone when it went without coal for two weeks and utilized a record amount of solar energy for two consecutive days, supplying more than a quarter of the country with its daily electricity needs.